Introduction

 Sophia’s later life

 Sophia married twice more.
 On 24 January 1870, she married James Collins, a widower, at St John’s Church, Yeovil.
 The marriage register gives her address as Queen Street, Yeovil.
-They lived in James’s home town of Milborne Port, where James was a basket maker and, later, a carrier.
-He died in August 1885, aged 64.
+They lived in James’s home town of Milborne Port, where he worked as a basket maker and later as a carrier.
+He died in August 1885 at the age of 64.

-On 21 June 1886, Sophia married Joseph Robinson, a widower, at Milborne Port.
-He was a retired licensed victualler who was born in Potto, Yorkshire.
+On 21 June 1886, Sophia married Joseph Robinson, also a widower, at Milborne Port.
+Joseph was a retired licensed victualler who was born in Potto, Yorkshire.
 The 1891 census shows Joseph and Sophia living at Knap Cottage, Rosemary Street, Milborne Port.
-Joseph died in 1894, aged 81, and in March 1901, Sophia was a patient in Wincanton Workhouse.
-She died in 1906, aged 87.
+Joseph died in 1894 at the age of 81, and by March 1901, Sophia was a patient in Wincanton Workhouse.
+She died in 1906 at the age of 87.

 Children

-Peter Hodges’s son, Edward, became a qualified civil engineer and worked in India, where he died in 1892.
-Peter’s daughter, Emily, married in India in 1867 and then returned to England, where her husband served as principal at private schools at St Helens on the Isle of Wight and Wembley.
+Peter Hodges’s son, Edward, qualified as a civil engineer and worked in India, where he died in 1892.
+Peter’s daughter, Emily, married in India in 1867 and later returned to England, where her husband served as the principal at private schools at St Helens on the Isle of Wight and Wembley.

 References